-Living in a more connected world has given the nation’s youngest generation a new hunger to improve not only their neighborhoods and cities, but the whole world.
+Living in a more connected world has given the nation’s youngest generation a new hunger to improve their neighborhoods, cities, and the entire world.

-Everyone wants to feel like they’re making a difference – simply working from paycheck to paycheck is NOT enough.
+Everyone wants to feel like they’re making a difference – simply working paycheck to paycheck is not enough.

-As such, most millennials view their first job, and maybe their second and third, as mere stepping stones toward their true goal.
+Most millennials view their first job, and maybe their second and third, as stepping stones toward their true goal.